Is Vaping CBD Safe? Our Experts Weigh In

 "I'm a fan of CBD in general, but since it's not regulated at all, the quality and purity of CBD oil varies widely.
 You really want to make sure that you are getting a third-party tested product that is grown organically from a reputable company.
 Do your research.
 I am not a fan of vape pens but prefer CBD oral drops and capsules.
 The cartridges used in vape pens may contain chemicals such as polyethylene glycol and propylene glycol, which can be irritants and may cause allergic reactions when inhaled.
 When the batteries in vape pens heat up the CBD oil, these chemicals can degrade, making more toxic chemicals, which are then inhaled along with the CBD." —Amy Shah, M.D., integrative medicine doctor and mindbodygreen Collective member

 So what's the take-home here?
 There just isn't enough research on the long-term effects of vaping CBD to know for sure that it's safe, even though it appears to be.
 That said, doctors would typically recommend you go with a different route of administration—in general, physicians are recommending against the use of vape pens.
-At the end of the day, It's up to you to weigh the pros and cons and make the best choice for you; just remember that even if you decide vape pens aren't for you, there are a ton of different ways to take CBD!
+At the end of the day, It's up to you to weigh the pros and cons and make the best choice for you; just remember, there are a ton of different ways to take CBD!